stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 For both Mirror and Social Directories, since the relationship with the outside directory is read-only, the remote directory is still the "system of record".

-How To Make A Social Directory
+How to Make a Social Directory
 """"""""""""""""""""""""""""""

 Presently, Social Directories can only be made via the Stormpath Admin Console or using REST API.
 For more information about creating them with the Admin Console please see [here].
 For more information about creating them using REST API, please see :ref:`social-authn`.